bigcartel/dugway/README.md

     dugway build

-This will create a zip file for the current version in your **build** directory containing all HTML, images, and packaged JS and CSS.
+This will create a zip file for the current version in your **build** directory containing all HTML, images, fonts, and packaged JS and CSS.